kjappelbaum/oximachinetool/README.md

 ```

 - Run the image `docker run -p 8091:80 -it oximachine` (and go to
   `localhost:8091`)

+### How to use the app

-- Then you can use it as shown in the screencast.
+The use of the web app is shown in the screencast.

 ![oximachine screencast](_static/oximachine.gif)

+The app provides the option to upload a `cif` or to also choose from some examples.

 ## ToDo